JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 For encrypting the password, I will create a separate file called **hashing**, where I will be writing the encryption logic.

-We are going to use the **passlib** package, you can observe it has been mentioned in the FastAPI documentation as well.
+We are going to use the **passlib** package.
+You can see it has been mentioned in the FastAPI documentation as well.

 ![step17](./steps/step17.png)